Dental Assisting Common Questions

 Question 9: What certificates will I get when I graduate?

-After completion of all dental courses and all general education courses, you will graduate at the King Center with a one-year Applied Technology Diploma.
+After completion of all dental courses and all general education courses, you will graduate with a one-year Applied Technology Diploma.
 You will also be given a "Certificate of Expanded Functions."
 You need the "Certificate of Expanded Functions" in order to work legally as a dental assistant in the state of Florida.

 Question 10: Will EFSC place me in a job as a dental assistant when I graduate from the program?